11 Easy Tips To Stay Healthy When Traveling

 1. Prime Your Immune System To Fight Off Germs

-Before you travel, make sure your body is prepared to battle germs while you are on the road.
+Before you travel, ensure your body is prepared to battle germs while on the road.

 Start taking Vitamin C: Ryan Raman, MS, RD, writes on Healthline that Vitamin C has seven notable health benefits.
 These benefits range from potentially reducing risks for chronic diseases like high blood pressure and heart disease to boosting your immunity.

 Beneficial bacteria live in your digestive system and help keep you healthy.
 Probiotics are found in Yogurt, Kefir, and other fermented foods naturally.
-To increase your levels of these helpful bacteria, you can add more of these foods to your diet.
+You can add more of these foods to your diet to increase your levels of these helpful bacteria.
 When looking for foods that contain probiotics, the words “live cultures” or “active cultures” should be on the food label.

-A healthy digestive system not only boosts your immune system but will also help protect you from a potential case of “Travelers Tummy.”
+A healthy digestive system equals a healthy immune system and helps protect you from a potential case of “travelers’ diarrhea.”

-There are also some terrific probiotic supplements you can use to ensure you are getting enough.
+You can also use some terrific probiotic supplements to ensure you are getting enough.
 Look for supplements that contain Lactobacillus and Bifidobacterium.
 These strains of probiotics are especially effective in boosting immunity.

 A few years ago, my husband and I started taking a fiber supplement, Emergen-C, and Pearls (probiotic) every day and, for the most part, haven’t been plagued by any minor upsets since.
 This is anecdotal but with leanings back to science.
 Before and during your trip, taking probiotics can help improve your immune system and is an easy tip to keep yourself healthy while on the road.